 - Onion Juice Extract

-There is some scientifically-backed evidence that onion juice aids hair regrowth in people affected by alopecia areata (5).
+There is some scientifically-backed evidence that onion juice aids hair regrowth in people affected by alopecia areatai XAn autoimmune disorder characterized by sudden hair loss that is often unpredictable and patchy.
+(5).
 Here’s how you can try this remedy to battle hair fall after applying bleach:

 - Extract the onion juice by blending some 2 onions and straining out the pulp.